khalid-naami/khalid-naami.github.io/blog/2026-04-24-options-vomma-convexity-of-vega.md

 # Options Vomma: Understanding Vega Convexity

-In the "Greeks" dashboard, Vega is the primary indicator of how an option's price reacts to changes in Implied Volatility (IV).
-However, much like Delta has Gamma (its rate of change), Vega has **Vomma**.
-To truly master volatility trading, one must understand the convexity of Vega—otherwise known as Vomma.
+Watching Vega is not enough when volatility begins to explode.
+Just as Delta has Gamma, Vega has **Vomma**—the measure of your volatility's own "convexity."
+If you are short Vomma during a volatility spike, your losses won't just increase; they will accelerate at a rate that can overwhelm even the best-capitalized desks.

 <!-- truncate -->